heholek/GPyUpload/README.md

 # GPyReport

+### NOTE
+GitHub migration seems to have disrupted a pull request to merge "borecki" with master.
+Please visit that branch for the most current code.

 This project is very early in development.
 I haven't yet created installation scripts.
 For the time being, you can use the following procedure to jig up an installation